Vivian Malone Jones: Attending the University of Alabama

 During Malone's first year, she and Hood were the subject of national news for their work desegregating the university, and Life, Time, and The New York Times all ran detailed coverage of the process.
-Malone's interview with Gertrude Samuels from the New York Times in July emphasized Malone's determination to persevere at the school without falling into political traps.
-She told Samuels that she and Hood were doing fine and trying not to increase tensions: "we're just two more students here.
+Malone's interview with Gertrude Samuels from The New York Times in July emphasized Malone's determination to persevere at the school without falling into political traps.
+She told Samuels that she and Hood were doing fine and trying not to increase tensions: "We're just two more students here.
 That's what we hoped we'd be, and that's the way it is.
 There are no problems at all."
 When pressed, Malone also stated she had no social life.
 She faced endless rumors about her conduct and her impact on the university, repeated in Tuscaloosa or across Alabama.
 Many of them were attempts by the community to build outrage and get her expelled from the school.
 At one point, a university dean wrote a memo listing out many of the rumors against her and refuted Malone's supposed transgressions, clarifying that many of the harms she had supposedly caused for other students had not actually happened.

-During Malone's time at the University of Alabama, she faced ostracism and hostility from other students due to her race, and the effects were worsened by the fact that Hood dropped out early during the first year due to the racism he'd faced.
+During Malone's time at the University of Alabama, she faced ostracism and hostility from other students due to her race, and the effects were worsened by the fact that Hood dropped out early during the first year due to the racism he had faced.
 Malone was frequently assigned to seats in class that placed a conspicuous ring of empty seats around her, and she skipped school dances rather than attending to be ignored.
-She faced bullying, like when someone dumped a cup of ice on her at a football game.
+She faced bullying, such as when someone dumped a cup of ice on her at a football game.
 However, Malone felt encouraged by shows of support by some other students, and she was able to make friends early on with some white women on campus.
 She went on dates during this time too, with black men from the nearby Stillman College.

 Two years later, in 1965, she received a Bachelor of Arts in business management and became the first black student to graduate from the University of Alabama.
 She graduated with a B-plus average.